1996 shootdown of Brothers to the Rescue aircraft: Description

+In an audio recording dated to June 1996 (four months after the shootdown), then-Cuban Minister of Defense Raúl Castro is heard stating he instructed Cuban Air Force pilots to "shoot them down over the sea when they appear," referring to the Brothers to the Rescue pilots.

 Subsequently, the Inter-American Commission on Human Rights issued a report that concluded, "The fact that weapons of war and combat-trained pilots were used against unarmed civilians shows not only how disproportionate the use of force was, but also the intent to end the lives of those individuals.
 It is claimed the extracts from the radio communications between the MiG-29 pilots and the military control tower indicate that they acted from a superior position and showed malice and scorn toward the human dignity of the victims."

 The third Brothers to the Rescue aircraft, with Basulto on board, was also identified for intercept and was to be shot down, but escaped.